Self-restrained Triplet Loss for Accurate Masked Face Recognition: Experimental setup

 \subsection{Evaluation Metric}

-The verification performance is reported as Equal Error Rate (EER), FMR100 and FMR1000 which are the lowest \gls{fnmr} for a \gls{fmr}$\leq$1.0\% and $\leq$0.1\%, respectively.
+The verification performance is reported as Equal Error Rate (EER), as well as, FMR100, and FMR1000, which are the lowest \gls{fnmr} for a \gls{fmr}$\leq$1.0\% and $\leq$0.1\%, respectively.
+Additionally, we calculate and report the operation thresholds at FMR100 (FMR100\_Th) and FMR1000 (FMR1000\_Th) for each of the evaluated models and each of the benchmarks based on UMR-UMP experimental setting (unmasked reference - unmasked probe).
+Based on FMR100\_Th and FMR1000\_Th thresholds, we report the FMR, the FNMR, and the average of the FMR and FNMR (Avg) at these thresholds for all experimental settings.
+This aims to estimate a realistic scenario where the operational threshold is decided on the conventional UMR-UMP performance.
 We also report the mean of the genuine scores (G-mean) and the mean of imposter scores (I-mean) to analysis the shifts in genuine and imposter scores distributions induced by wearing a face mask and to demonstrate the improvement in the verification performance achieved by our proposed solution.
-For each of the evaluation settings, we plot the receiver operating characteristic (ROC) curves.
-Also, for each of the conducted experiment, we report the failure to extract rate (FTX) to capture the effect of wearing a face mask on face detection.
-FTX measures is proportion of comparisons where the feature extraction was not possible.
+For each of the evaluation settings, we plot the receiver operating characteristic (ROC) curves, showing FMR100 and FMR1000 clearly by providing a log-scale FMR axis.
 Further, we enrich our reported evaluation results by reporting the Fisher Discriminant Ratio (FDR) to provide an in-depth analysis of the separability of genuine and imposters scores for different experimental settings.
 FDR is a class separability criterion described in \cite{poh2004study}, and it is given by:

 where $\mu_G$ and $\mu_I$ are the genuine and imposter scores mean values and $\sigma_G$ and $\sigma_I$ are their standard deviations values.
-The larger FDR value, the higher is the separation between the genuine and imposters scores and thus better expected verification performance.
+The larger the FDR value, the higher is the separation between the genuine and imposters scores and thus better expected verification performance.